Umarfoo/Stock_Market_Analysis_VBA/README.md

 ## Background

-In this assignment, I used VBA scripting to analyze real stock market data.
+In this project, I used VBA scripting to analyze real stock market data.

 ## Instructions